 The procession starts in the Bacino di San Marco, between the Palazzo Ducale, San Giorgio Maggiore and Punta della Dogana.
 We arrived at 8.30 am to join the AVM boat.
 Not long after that, we were surrounded by a wide variety of boats.
 The Serenissima looked very impressive with its rowers and trumpeters dressed in historical uniforms.
 The other rowing boats were all very colorful with the clothes of the rowers often assorted with the boat itself.
 The number of rowers per boat varies from 1 to 18.
 While everyone was trying to find a place in the procession, the atmosphere was very relaxed.
 The large number of rowers radiate a large feeling of solidarity, as well as pride about their city.

 I have a deep respect for these rowers, because it must be very tough.
 First, there are so many boats that it requires a lot of concentration and excellent rowing skills to avoid collisions.
 On top of that, you cannot define your own pace and have to follow the flow.
 Finally, there are lots of waves due to the larger rowing boats, the motor boats of the organization and the jet skis of the police.
 Luckily, I didn’t have to row, but I would certainly love to try it in the coming years.
+If you would like to follow a rowing class, you can read about my first experience in ‘Rowing is the ultimate local experience when visiting Venice‘.

 Around 9.30 am, the officials, such as the Mayor and the Patriarch, board the Serenissima.
 The trumpeters start to play and all boats salute by raising their oars.
 This is a solemn sign of respect and very touching.
 The procession sails close to the Riva degli Schiavoni and the Riva dei Sette Martiri, so you can easily watch it from the quay (or from the video below).